wix/import-cost/README.md

 ### Applying changes

-Thanks to lerna, we have a symbolic link in the `vscode-import-cost` node modules folder to the local `import-cost`, which makes applying changes very easy.
+Thanks to npm workspaces, we have a symbolic link in the `vscode-import-cost` node modules folder to the local `import-cost`, which makes applying changes very easy.
 You can verify that link exists by running the following command:

 ```sh
 $ ls -la packages/vscode-import-cost/node_modules | grep import-cost
 lrwxr-xr-x    1 shahar  staff    17 Aug  6 09:38 import-cost -> ../../import-cost
 ```

-If anything goes wrong and link does not exist, just run the following commands at the root of this project and lerna will sort it out:
+If anything goes wrong and link does not exist, just run the following commands at the root of this project and npm will sort it out:
 ```sh
 $ git clean -xdf
 $ npm install